w3ctag/tag.w3.org/codeofconduct/index.md

 Our work includes:

- * **Recommendations** - On occasion, the TAG will produce a Recommendation-track document, such as the Architecture of the World Wide Web, Volume 1.
-When appropriate, the TAG also liaises with W3C Working Groups to produce Recommendations.
+ * **Notes** - We work on Notes such as the [Design Principles](https://www.w3.org/TR/design-principles/)
- * **Findings** - Findings represent a TAG position on a single issue or area of interest.
+ * **Statements** - On occasion, the TAG will produce a Statements, which are Notes that are put forward for full W3C consensus.
+An exmaple is the [Ethical Web Principles](https://www.w3.org/TR/ethical-web-principles/).
- * **Reviews** - The TAG also reviews specifications in development, Working Group charters and other W3C technical materials.
+ * **Findings** - [Findings](https://tag.w3.org/findings/) represent a TAG position on a single issue or area of interest.
- * **Documentation** - Finally, the TAG sometimes publishes non-normative documentation and guides.
+ * **Reviews** - The TAG also [reviews](https://github.com/w3ctag/design-reviews/) specifications in development, Working Group charters and other W3C technical materials.

 See [our workspace page](https://github.com/w3ctag/) for a list of our current work items.